A notorious Indonesian animal market has ended its brutal dog and cat meat trade, campaigners say

 The Tomohon Extreme Market will become the first such market in Indonesia to go dog and cat meat-free, according to the anti-animal cruelty group Humane Society International, or HSI.
 Images of dogs and cats being bludgeoned and blow-torched while still alive had sparked outrage.

-The permanent end of the slaughter and trade was announced on Friday by the mayor of the city of Tomohon, Caroll Senduk.
+The permanent end of the slaughter and trade was announced on Friday by the Regional Secretary of the city of Tomohon, Edwin Roring.
 HSI said they will be rescuing all the remaining live dogs and cats from the slaughterhouse suppliers and taking them to sanctuaries.

+“We hope that Tomohon will be totally free from dog and cat meat trades,” Roring said in his remarks.
+“We believe the way to reduce people’s interest in consuming dog and cat meat in Tomohon is to stop selling it in markets.”

+He urged people to consume animal food sources that are more hygienic and do not cause rabies, such as pork, beef and chicken.
+He vowed to deploy law enforcement officers in the markets to ensure there were no more dog and cat meat sellers in the city

 The Tomohon Extreme Market had previously been touted as a tourist attraction and listed on TripAdvisor as a destination that also sells cat meat and the carcasses of wild and protected species such as bats, snakes and other reptiles.